Cannabis Supercropping Tutorial

 Plant Injuries During Supercropping

 The purpose of pinching the plant is to make the stalk soft and pliable so that the outer skin is not broken during the fold.
 However, it is not uncommon for the skin to split open at the fold anyway.
 This is not a problem, but should be treated.
-Whenever the outer skin of your plant is opened it is best to wrap the injury to prevent air intrusion.
+Whenever the outer skin of your plant opens it is best to wrap the injury to prevent air intrusion.
 Grafting tape is the recommended solution for this problem.

 Grafting tape is not a sticky tape.
 It resembles plastic kitchen wrap and clings to itself rather than sticks to the plant.
 Many growers and some amateur online guides suggest using duct tape, electrical tape, or other sticky tapes for these injuries.
 However, we strongly advise against using any sticky tape on plant injuries as they can cause more damage than they cure.
 Grafting tape is the professional horticultural solution to this problem and it is absolutely the right tool for the job.